src-d/blog/content/post/handshakes_pagerank.md

 #### Connected components
-While our graph is directed, every edge has the corresponding backward edge of the same weight, so the weak connectivity automatically means the strong connectivity.
+While our graph is directed, every edge has the corresponding backward edge of the same weight, so the weak connectivity automatically means strong connectivity.
 In other words, we do not need to apply complex algorithms designed to find the strongly connected components, but rather conduct the series of [graph traversals](https://en.wikipedia.org/wiki/Graph_traversal).